Thank you for reading our post, please rate this article at the end.

 Small-sized saltwater fish include sea bass, flounder, and sea trout.
 On average, they weigh 8 to 10 pounds.

-The best line-pound test for catching them is the 12 to 14-pound test.
+The best line-pound test for catching them is 12 to 14 pounds.

-Big saltwater fish such as sharks, marlins, large kingfish, and large tuna weigh more than 30 pounds on average and hence require more than 30 + pound test fishing lines to catch.
+Big saltwater fish such as sharks, marlins, large kingfish, and large tuna weigh more than 30 pounds on average and thus require more than 30+ pound test fishing line to catch.

 Some saltwater fish can weigh as much as 100 pounds and, therefore, require similarly high-pound test fishing lines to catch.